jeffbyrnes/mysql_logrotate-cookbook/README.md

 # mysql_logrotate

-Workaround for mysql logrotate issues introduced with mysql cookbook V6.0.0
+Workaround for MySQL logrotate issues introduced with mysql cookbook v6.0.0

 ## The problem and workaround

-The old (pre V6.0.0) mysql cookbook did a default installation of mysql server, which worked fine with `logrotate`.
-Starting with V6.0.0, the cookbook was reconfigured to allow installing multiple mysql instances.
-This broke `logrotate` in a couple ways:
+The mysql cookbook < 6.0.0 does a default installation of mysql server, and includes a working `logrotate` config of its own.

+Starting with V6.0.0, the cookbook was reconfigured to allow installing multiple mysql instances, and avoid managing the service provided by any package install.

+This broke `logrotate` for MySQL in a few ways:

-* The default `logrotate` setup was still created but it was set to rotate inactive logs, and the mysql user credentials (needed by the `logrotate` `postrotate` script to flush the logs) were not created.
-(See _"What about the default logrotate setup that keeps failing?"_ for one solution.)
+* The default `logrotate` setup is still created, but is set to rotate inactive logs, and the mysql user credentials (needed by the `logrotate` `postrotate` script to flush the logs) are not created.
+    - See _"What about the default logrotate setup that keeps failing?"_ for one solution.
-* `logrotate` was not set up for the new MySQL server instances' logs (with the same issue regarding credentials.)
+* `logrotate` is not set up for the new MySQL server instances' logs, with the same issue regarding credentials.

-The intention of this cookbook is to implement working log rotation for any MySQL service created by `mysql` cookbook (> 6.0) by copying the implementation created for the older cookbooks where this worked.
+The intention of this cookbook is to implement working log rotation for any MySQL service created by `mysql` cookbook (>= 6.0.0) by copying the implementation created for the older cookbooks where this worked.

 ## Resources